 The DHB will also focus on skill development for our older workers and will develop a workforce plan for administrators who routinely assist older patients.
-At present, 47% of this workforce group are over the age of 55.
 Heart First workshops will upskill and support administrators who are moving into new facilities and dealing with patient complaints.